 Not Invoicing: If a statement is not sent by you, you don’t get paid.
-Just by forgetting to bill a customer for services, money is taken off the table and when you remember, you’re still going to endure a delay in reaping revenues that are critical.
+Just by forgetting to bill a customer for services, money is taken off the table, and when you remember, you’re still going to endure a delay in reaping critical revenues.

 The solution?
-Utilize a system which reminds the proper employee when they need to send invoices.
+Utilise a system which reminds the proper employee when they need to send invoices.

-Wrong Recipients: In case you’ve lots and numerous customers of invoices to deliver, its simple and send a statement to the client that is wrong.
+Wrong Recipients: In case you’ve lots and numerous customers of invoices to deliver, its simple and send a statement to the wrong client.

-Try not to use printed bills, send via email if at all probable there’s more possibilities for lost invoices, also its not as quick.
-Furthermore, do not just store bill files on a hard disk drive in your workplace, upload them to the cloud just in the event disaster strikes.
+Try not to use printed bills, send via email if at all probable there are more possibilities for lost invoices, also its not as quick.
+Furthermore, do not just store bill files on a hard disk drive in your workplace, upload them to the cloud only in the event disaster strikes.

 Not Listing Due Dates: A FreshBooks study of bills showed that specific wording with regards to due dates is more prone to get you paid on time.
-From its study: Using exact terms like twenty-one days seems to focus the customer’s mind around a particular timeframe and will in fact get you paid quicker than asking for immediate payment.
+From its study: Using exact terms like twenty-one days seems to focus the customer’s mind around a particular timeframe and will, in fact, make you paid quicker than asking for immediate payment.
 Not Using Late Fees: whenever you set up your arrangement with a client or client, you should set a system of late fees for unpaid invoices also spell it out clearly before anyone signs on the dotted line.

-This is where software like ZapAccounting & ZapInvoice can help you.
+This is where software like ZapInventory can help you.
 Our software can send invoices on your behalf rather than you remembering it.
-Moreover, it can also helps you to collect payments.
+Moreover, it can also help you to collect payments.
 Yes.
 That is correct! 🙂